 It is another Cala Mitjana than the one I mentioned above; this one is located on the east coast of Mallorca.
 It is one of the smallest and most hidden beaches on the island.
 Only has access by walking or by boat.

 It has a small beach, but you can also sunbathe on the rocks, surrounded by low cliffs covered with trees.

 It is very quiet and does not have any services.
 Its waters do not cover much and have a beautiful turquoise color.

 It is a tiny cove in the east of Mallorca.
-You have to travel a long way to get there, but if you want to be alone, it is a perfect place.
+You have to travel a long way to get there, but it is a perfect place if you want to be alone.
 You can snorkel in its crystal clear and shallow waters.

 Cala Figuera has its name thanks to the fig trees that grow on its shores.
 This one, unlike the previous ones, is inhabited and is larger.